gopalkumr/Gopal-Portfolio/contents/blog/install-hadoop-using-docker.md

 ![Hadoop-on-docker](/assets/images/dynamic/hadoop/Hadoop-using-docker.png)

-In This article we will be discussing about the installation of Hadoop using Docker in Ubuntu.
+In This article we will be discussing about the installation of Hadoop using Docker in Debian Unix.
 There's genral ways to install Hadoop but that required a lot of configuration and setup.
 But Docker makes it easy to install Hadoop in your system.